BonnierNews/rolling-hash/readme.md

 ### Installing

-Currently there is no NPM Package for this repo, so import it directly with npm and git like this.

 `npm install BonnierNews/rolling-hash`

-Or use another way you feel comfortable with.

-The application uses as of currently Node 18.17.1.

 ### running

-The code is super simple to use with a crypto Library.
+The code is simple to use with any crypto Library.

 Simply input the given hashFunction, toBase64Function and toHexFunction and retrieve a rolledHash